DGS-Dead-Gnome-Society/ServiceX/README.md

 * [ ] Polling System (Democracy)
 * [ ] Channel Statistics

-## Features that will not be supported and why
-First of all, why add extra features if they really aren't necessary for our needs?
-Lets try to keep to the KISS (Keep It Simple Stupid) approach.
-* ***SSL and IPv6 support:*** ServiceX has been designed to provide services tailored to the culture and needs of the DGS IRC network and connect via 127.0.0.1
-* ***Multithreading:*** We are a small IRC network so ServiceX won't be receiving much traffic, there are no features proposed at present that require multiple tasks to run concurrently
-* ***Multi-network support:*** This should be obvious

 ## Demonstration console output
 ```$ ./servicex
 2023-01-27 02:05:51+0000 [-] Log opened.